 That just leaves food and adventure costs.
 Food can be expensive on the Hawaiian islands as much of it is barged in from the mainland.
-And you simply can't fly all the way out to Hawaii without taking a few tours to places like the or the .
+And you simply can't fly all the way out to Hawaii without taking a few tours to places like the Na Pali Coast or the Molokini Crater.
 You'll have to make a bit of a budget for excursions.

 Let's break it down, piece by piece:

 Hawaii has seasons, but you'd have to be an experienced islander to really tell them apart.
 The seasons on the islands don't really matter when it comes to flight costs, however, because the most expensive flights to the islands are during the winter holidays.
 A round-trip flight from New York City to Honolulu during Christmas break could set you back $1,600, but that same flight could drop to $600 by late January.

 To snag the cheapest flight, book your flights 50-70 days before departure.
 You'll get the best prices for flights in late January through the month of February.
 The busiest and most expensive months are July and December.
 Generally, you can count on spending $500 to $900 for a flight from the East Coast while a round-trip flight from the West Coast will set you back $300 to $400.
 Occasionally we’ve seen deals as low as $200 round trip, get on our mailing list and we will email when we come across deals like this.